Amaan Ranapurwala

 Raza is a Ph.D. student under the supervision of Professor Derek Reilly.
 He is working on several research projects related to HCI, AR/VR, and computer vision.

 Rowland Goddy-Worlu is a PhD student under the supervision of Dr Derek Reilly.
-His research interests includes Human Computer Interaction with focus on Augmented Reality, Games and Virtual Reality.
-He has his Master’s and Bachelor’s degree both in computer science
+His research interests include Human-Computer Interaction, focusing on Augmented Reality, Games and Virtual Reality.

 Matt is a PhD student under the supervision of Dr. Joseph Malloch.
 Matt is currently researching at the intersection of Human Computer Interaction (HCI), Machine Learning (ML) and Digital Musical Instruments (DMIs) to explore novel and creative methods for musical